Cray-HPE/docs-csm/operations/iuf/workflows/deploy_product.md

 Once this step has completed:

 > **NOTE**
-> In CSM 1.7, as part of the `deploy-product` stage during CSM upgrade:
+> As part of the `deploy-product` stage during upgrades from CSM 1.6 to CSM 1.7:
 >
 > - Kubernetes will be upgraded from version 1.26 to 1.32.5.
 > - The `deploy-product-onexit` hook will launch a Kubernetes upgrade job that runs outside of IUF, in the `argo` namespace.